BlakeRain/blakerain.com/content/blog/deploying-anubis-for-self-hosted-forgejo/index.md

 I've been self-hosting my own [Forgejo](https://forgejo.org/) instance for a while now.
-It all started with self-hosting a [Gitea](https://about.gitea.com/) that I ran on the server in my home network, which eventually grew in size, and eventually had to be moved to a dedicated server.
+It all started with self-hosting a [Gitea](https://about.gitea.com/) that I ran on the server in my home network, which eventually grew in size, and with a few extra users, had to be moved to a dedicated server.
 I switched this over from Gitea to Forgejo in August last year.

-Everything has been going more-or-less quite well, apart from the fact that the backups for Forgejo have been getting excessive.
 During a recent audit of my backups, I found that one backup process was taking up to 20 minutes to complete.
 Checking the logs I found that it was spending a lot of time processing changes to the storage of a number of containers, the most surprising of which was my Forgejo instance.

 This was surprising, as it's mostly just me on this instance, and a few mirrors that update infrequently.
 My first instinct was that the culprit was my _mirrors_ organisation: a private